What is an Echo?

 Grounded in Research

 Every Echo is built on a foundation of museum-quality scholarship.
-Curators upload primary sources, scholarly articles, collection records, and FAQ entries that shape what the Echo knows and how it responds.
+Scholars upload primary sources, scholarly articles, collection records, and FAQ entries that shape what the Echo knows and how it responds.

 - Primary sources and scholarly research form the knowledge base